paintdotnet/PaintDotNet.Systrace/README.md

 Starting with Paint.NET v4.2.2, you can use the `/enableTracing:filename` command-line argument to enable tracing.
 You can then open that in `chrome://tracing`, or just look at it in a text editor, to get a feel of the file format.

+I've also included some sample traces in the `samples` directory.

 This is what it looks like:

 > ![screenshot](/images/screenshot1.png)